GerardTho/ML_research_seminar/README.md

 This is a simplified version of an original research project done for the M2DS course : ML research seminar (https://github.com/AntoineTSP/ML_research_seminar/tree/main).

+# Credentials

+If you are not using an ssp cloud service, you might need to add your credentials in a .env file

 # Download data

 ```